-Income Protection insurance is designed to provide an income, if you can’t work due to illness or injury.
-Find out more about the different types.Start a Free Quote
+Income Protection insurance is designed to provide an income if you can’t work due to illness or injury.
+Find out more about the different types and the differences between Long Term and Short Term Income Protection.Start a Free Quote

 Income Protection insurance is designed to make sure you continue to receive an income, if you can’t work due to illness or injury.
 There are two main types; long term and short term.
 It’s important to understand the difference between the two before choosing the right policy to suit your needs.

 In this section, we’ll explain what the different types mean and how they differ from other types of cover.